klbailey/Django/README.md

 /display-vacation this will render a template that displays your favorite vacation destination in h1 tags including an image of that destination.

+**Assignment 4:**

+Part 1:

+Render an HTML page that prints out in h1 tags:

+first name

+last name

+favorite food

+favorite vacation destination.

+Make sure this data comes from the views.py

+Part 2:

+Create a form that contains 4 different fields: First Name, Last Name, Email, Favorite food.

+Once that data is submitted print it on a separate html page